thiagodolabsdevops/awesome-sysadmin/README.md

-# fedora
+# Linux utilities and scripts
-A set of Fedora (and other RPM-based Linux distros) scripts and utilities
+A set of scripts and utilities for RPM-based Linux distros

 ## What we have here?
 - UnitedRPMs GPG keys for Fedora & repo